-Bill Freeman: Good morning.
+Good morning.
 This is Bill Freeman with Freeman’s Construction.
 I’m out here on a job site that we are just getting ready to start.
-This is on the north part of Ramona and there was a home that burned down here in the Witch Fire.
+It’s on the north part of Ramona and the previous home burned down in the Witch Fire.
 We’re getting ready to put a new home here.
 We have to show the locations of the existing facilities, which is the septic system.
-You can see what I’ve done here to mark out.
-So when they come out for the site inspection, it makes it really simple for the Health Department inspector to come out and make sure that we’re in compliance with the setbacks, with the location of the house to our leach lines and our septic system.
+You can see what I’ve done to mark it out.
+When the Health Department inspector comes out for the site inspection, this makes it really simple to make sure that we’re in compliance with the setbacks, which is the location of the house in relation to our leach lines and our septic system.

-Bill Freeman: What I’ve done is I’ve come across here with this line of the house.
-Walk around this pile of dirt.
-This is the corner here that’s going to be closest to the leach lines, and that has to be eight feet.
-I’ve marked that out and shown the 13 foot that we are off of that leach line.
-That leach line runs right there and it curves down over that way and then comes back around and curves down this way.
+Since I’ve marked out the exterior of the house, it is easy to see the house corner that’s going to be closest to the leach lines, which must be eight feet.
+I’ve marked that out and shown that we’re actually 13 feet off of that leach line.
+That particular leach line curves a few different ways.
 The leach lines have to follow the terrain of the ground because the depth has to remain the same.
-They work off of both absorption into the ground and evaporation out of the ground, so they have to be the same depth into the ground, so they have to follow the contour of the land.
+They work off of both ground absorption and evaporation out of the ground.
+In order to maintain the same ground depth, the leach lines curve to follow the contour of the land.

 We dug up the Tee from the tight line where the first leach lines start to make sure we knew exactly where that first line is.
 This will verify for the inspector exactly where all the facilities are, and when they arrive for the site inspection, they’ll sign it off and we’ll be good to go for our permit.
 This is just one of the pre-construction things that we must dial in prior to building.
 This should allow us to get the permit next week and so we can start.
 Have a great day.

 If you would like to connect with a real estate agent or custom home builder that we trust please visit our partners’ page at realpropertytv.com.